 The composition of each asset segment must be documented separately in the AAR in a table with the following balance sheet format.
 The major asset and liability categories must be shown for the last three years.
 The actuarial liabilities, and other policy liabilities, supported by the asset segment must be included in the table.
 This requirement is subject to the transition period reporting.

+Table 3.1

-Asset Segment - Assets and Liabilities (\$,000)
+Asset Segment - Assets and Liabilities (\$, )00)

+(Statement Carrying Values at December 3 1)